gm3dmo/syslog-to-csv/README.md

 pypy syslog-to-csv.py /var/log/syslog.1
 ```

-Now you have a `syslog.csv` file in your local directory
+Now you have a `syslog.csv` file in your local directory.

 ## Next Steps